5 Fantasy Series to Read in Winter (That Are Already Complete!)

 What’s a good fantasy series for winter reading?

-Are all these series finished?
+Are all these fantasy series finished?

 Do I need to read Blood and Ash before Flesh and Fire?